 Team building activities give your team an informal setting to socialize and network.
 This is where people across age, experience or skill-levels can get to know each other.
 The connections you make in a team building exercise might not be strong, but it gives team members the push they need to know their colleagues.

 This is great for team bonding and intra-organization networking.

-2. Develop Better Communication
+2. Develops Better Communication

 Communication is the foundation of successful teams.
 But as Alex Pentland writes in Harvard Business Review: